Numfor

-Numfor (also Numfoor, Noemfoor, Noemfoer) is one of the Schouten Islands (also known as the Biak Islands) in Papua province, northeastern Indonesia.
+Numfor (also Numfoor, Noemfoor, Noemfoer) is one of the Biak Islands (also known as the Schouten Islands) in Papua province, northeastern Indonesia.

-It was the site of conflict between Japanese and the Allied forces during World War II, and was major airbase for both sides.
+It was the site of conflict between Japanese and the Allied forces during World War II, and was a major airbase for both sides.

 Geography

 The island is located on the northern side of large Cenderawasih Bay (formerly Geelvink Bay) of New Guinea island.
 Approximately oval shaped, it has an area of 335 km2.
 It is mostly surrounded by coral reefs, with the exception of some points on the southeastern coast.
 Also found on the southeastern coast are low, steep cliffs.
 Most of the interior is composed of forest.

 The island is jurisdictionally within the Biak Numfor Regency of Papua province.
 It has a population of 9,336 people in 2010 census covering 5 districts.